Channel Descriptions

 Description: Fact sheets present data in a format that emphasizes key points concisely, usually using bullet points, headings, or tables.
 Fact sheets often contain technical data, lists, statistics, educational material, or how-to advice.
 On occasion, they may summarize a longer document.
 Fact sheets can also be presented visually as infographics.

 Right for Me?
-Choose this format if you are writing on a particular topic to inform a specific audience with high-level knowledge of that topic.
+Choose this format if you are writing on a particular topic to inform a specific audience with high-level knowledge of it.

 Format Outline: